by Tom Murphy

 - The loan balance cannot increase to cover closing costs.
 FHA rules prohibit you from rolling the closing costs into the loan if it increases the loan balance.

 A major plus of having a government insured lien is that doing a refinance is so much easier than with many other regular loans.
 If you are having any type of financial problem, you would usually discover that a refinance is very hard to do.
 But the FHA continues to make it easier for many homeowners to refinance.
+See the other mortgage options on home loans for people with fair credit.

 FHA has made this its policy because it wants to reduce the number of loans that default in its portfolio.
 By allowing more loan holders to refinance, there are fewer defaults, which improves FHA’s bottom line over the long term.
 If you are having trouble making your mortgage payments and you have an FHA insured mortgage, you should consider trying an FHA Streamline Refinance today.
 Visit HUD’s website for updated FHA standards and guidelines.